 2. Bring your own

-Using smartphones for your images adds a personality and color.
+Using smartphones for your images adds a personality and colour.
 People buy from people, not companies.

 3. Create your own